jonataslaw/getx/documentation/en_US/dependency_management.md

 ### Get.put()

+The most common way of inserting a dependency.
+Good for the controllers of your views for example.

 ```dart
 Get.put<S>(
   // mandatory: the class that you want to get to save, like a controller or anything